rangsimanketkaew/Auto-NWChem/README.md

 Caveat!
 Note that the day I posted this script I was using NWChem version 6.6.
 Also it works for compiling of nwchem 6.8 too.

 ---
-**Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make a alias path to call nwchem by using following command
+**Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make call *nwchem* program by adding the absolute path of nwchem to $PATH using command
 ```
 export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH
 ```
-If you want to call NWChem automatically for next time of login, each user have to make an environment path of nwchem by appending the following command to their personal $HOME/.bashrc file.
+If you want to call nwchem automatically for next time of login, each user must make an environment path of nwchem by appending the following command to their personal *$HOME/.bashrc* file.
 ```
 echo export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH >> /home/$USER/.bashrc
 ```
-Then activate the .bashrc file
+Then activate the *.bashrc* file
 ```
 source /home/$USER/.bashrc
 ```
-May try to logout and login again, so you should be ablt to call nwchem.
-If you have any problem, please ask google, he is your friend.
+Try to logout and login again, now you should to call nwchem automatically.

 # Error & Fixing
-While the system installs NWChem by using **make** or **configuration setting up** commands, you may be met an error which caused by calling library mistake. <br />
+While the system is installing NWChem using **make** or **configuration setting up** command, you might meet an error, which caused by calling library mistake. <br />
-E.g. *libmpi_f90.so.1: cannot open*, you have to use the following command to fix the issue.
+E.g. *libmpi_f90.so.1: cannot open*.
+You can fix this error using command
 ```
 export LD_LIBRARY_PATH=/usr/local/openmpi/lib/:$LD_LIBRARY_PATH
 source $HOME/.bashrc